Presentation

 Left epididymal enlargement, demonstrating a speckled appearance secondary to tubular ectasia (tubular ectasia of the epididymis).

-The mediastinum testis appears expanded, containing multiple enlarged anechoic tubular structures, consistent with tubular ectasia of rete testis.
+The mediastinum testis appears expanded, containing multiple enlarged anechoic tubular structures, consistent with tubular ectasia of the rete testis.

 Irregular anechoic left epididymal cystic lesion, likely representing a small spermatocele.